akoreman/akoreman/README.md

 - Art

 Software engineer.
 Background as a computational physicist (MSc/Summa cum laude) with a specialisation in quantum computing and quantum algorithms.
-Further passion for computer graphics, machine-learning theory/fundamentals and numerical simulation.
+Further passion for computer graphics, machine-learning fundamentals, numerical simulation.

 # Portfolio (Non-graphical projects as pinned, click images for link)